Nicki Minaj: Endorsements

-In November 2010, Minaj collaborated with MAC Cosmetics and launched the lipstick "Pink 4 Friday", which was sold for four consecutive Fridays to promote her debut studio album Pink Friday.
-In 2011, Mattel crafted a Barbie doll with the avatar of Minaj, inspired by the rapper's likeness for charity, which she described as a "major moment" in her career.
-It was auctioned on the Charitybuzz website; proceeds benefited nonprofit Project Angel Food.
-A spokesperson for Mattel stated that, "Barbie is obviously a pop culture icon [...] and Nicki is a big part of pop culture and also huge within the fashion industry, as well as a big Barbie fan."
-Matthew Perpetua of Rolling Stone stated that the "Minaj Barbie doll is notable in that the rapper has made Barbie dolls a crucial part of her aesthetic."
-Minaj helped introduce the Casio TRYX in Times Square, and created a six-piece nail polish collection for OPI Products with colors named after her songs.
+In November 2010, Minaj collaborated with MAC Cosmetics and launched the lipstick "Pink 4 Friday", sold to promote her debut studio album Pink Friday.
+In 2011, Mattel crafted a Barbie doll inspired by the rapper's likeness for charity, which she described as a "major moment" in her career.
+It was auctioned on the Charitybuzz website, with proceeds benefiting nonprofit Project Angel Food.